arnelenero/simpler-state/docs/recipe-transforms.md

   )
 }
 ```
-Notice that type inference still works at full force here.
+Notice that type inference still works full force here.
 No need for explicit types even when working with a transform function.

 </details><br />